compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/powerpoint.md

 2. Select the shape, and go to INSERT
 1. Go to HyperLink and define the location of the target document.

 > Note 1 : The target document must be somewhere in your universe folder.
-You can use the `.hidden` folder feature if you do not wish to display the target folder in your environment. (see Hidden folders for more details).
+You can use the `.hidden` folder feature if you do not wish to display the target folder in your universe.

 > Note 2: You can also right-click on the shape and go to the HyperLink menu